CoralVentures/coral_flutter/docs/bloc_patterns.md

 }
 ```

 We will subclass `CounterEvent` and create a new event called `CounterEvent_Increment`.
-We will also define a `CounterEvents` enum and add `incremenet` which we will use to define which type of event this is.
+We will also define a `CounterEvents` enum and add `incremenet` to it.
+We use this enum to define which type of event it is.

 _Note: While we could switch off of the class type itself, we prefer using closed sets like an enum.
 By doing this, we can have our editor help us update other bits of code that depend on these events, such our analytic listeners or our blocs._